-Loch Lyme Lodge will hire 6-9 international students and a number of local students from the surrounding towns for the upcoming summer.
+Loch Lyme Lodge hires 4-8 international students and a number of employees from the surrounding towns for each summer season.
 We do not employ groups of students.

 To learn more about our lodge, please read on, and also read the kinds of jobs we have available.